 Brachycephalic (i.e., flat-faced) pets, such as French bulldogs and pugs, have become increasingly popular, largely because of their adorable, squishy faces.
 Unfortunately, many people are unaware of these breeds’ health risks and the special care their owners must provide them.

-If you have a brachycephalic pet or are considering one, read our Gentle Touch Animal Hospital team’s guide to the unique pets.
+If you have a brachycephalic pet or are considering one, read our team’s guide to these unique pets.

 What makes a pet brachycephalic?